cogwheels with health images

 Digital Health - Lancaster University

-Respire is a data dashboard that brings together data about patients who have about Chronic Obstructive Pulmonary Disorder from two collaborating NHS trusts.
+Respire is a data dashboard that brings together data about patients who have Chronic Obstructive Pulmonary Disorder from two collaborating NHS trusts.
 The information is presented to clinicians in a way that ensures that care decisions are based on reliable data, saving time and improving patient care.

-In this project RSEs helped to develop visual prototypes of the app to help increase user engagement with the project.
+In this project, RSEs helped to develop visual prototypes of the app to help increase user engagement with the project.

 Richard Williams